Anyone writing a cookbook or a food blog will need to know how to format recipes so that the reader has an enjoyable experience making the dish.

 The list should serve as a shopping list and gives the reader a clue on whether they want to make the recipe.

-It is a writer’s choice how detailed instructions are.
-Some like to keep them short and trust the cook’s skills; others like to be very explicit.
+It is a writer’s choice how detailed the instructions are.
+Some cookbook writers like to keep them short and trust the cook’s skills; others like to be very explicit.
 And it also depends on the target audience and their experience.
 However, whichever approach you take, you need to keep in mind any questions a reader will have and answer them.

 A note at the end of the recipe provides further information that would have been awkward within the recipe.
 It can discuss specific ingredients or preparation or to suggest accompaniments.
 If a headnote is used for this purpose, be consistent with where this information is included.